• January

 Baisakhi or Vaisakhi (Sikhs Religious)

-Vaisakhi, in April, began as a Hindu festival of thankgiving but for Sikhs, marks the founding of the Khalsa in 1699.
-Those ready to be initiated into the Khalsa are usually baptized on this day, and the Sikh flag is replaced.
+Vaisakhi, which typically falls in April, originated as a Hindu festival of gratitude.
+However, for Sikhs, it holds profound significance as it commemorates the founding of the Khalsa in 1699.
+On this auspicious day, individuals prepared to be initiated into the Khalsa receive their baptism, and a symbolic replacement of the Sikh flag takes place.

 • April / May